plone/volto/docs/source/contributing/branch-policy.md

     During the development process, a canary release will be cut from the `main` branch.
     When it becomes worthy of a beta or release candidate version, a new numbered branch should be cut, and non-breaking changes must be merged into it.

-legacy
-:   A version that it is unsupported and receives no bug fixes.
-    It has no branch name in git.

 `main`
 :   This is the bleeding edge branch in git.
     It is the branch upon which future development occurs, and from which future releases shall be cut.